 Britt Masback, 16, believes that young people have the responsibility to speak out and take action on the issues that will affect the world today and in the future.
-Britt worked tirelessly for Hillary Clinton in 2015-16 and attended the Democratic National Convention in Philadelphia.
-He helped organize the first WANT Summer Fellows program in 2016 and is a two-year participant in Varsity Mock Trial.
-Britt loves to run and worked for NBC Sports at the 2015 World Track & Field Championships in 2015 in Beijing and the 2016 Olympic Trials in Eugene, Oregon.
+Britt is the founder and CEO of Youth Educating Police, a youth-led nonprofit working to combat growing conflict between Police and youth.
+A voting member of the Multnomah Youth Commision, Britt remains politically active and attended the 2016 Democratic National Convention in Philadelphia.
+He has led the organization of the first two WANT Summer Journalism Fellowships and is a two-year participant in Varsity Mock Trial.
+Britt loves to run and worked for NBC Sports at the 2015 and 2017 World Track & Field Championships and the 2016 Olympic Trials in Eugene, Oregon.
 Britt is motivated by Gandhi’s admonition that, “You may never know what results come of your actions, but if you do nothing there will be no results.”

 Caitlin Smith is a Sophomore at Tigard High, where she occupies her time with cheerleading and overachieving.
 She is the president of English National Honor Society and French club.
 Someday, she wants to be a journalist that people from different places of nurture can rely on.
 Until then, she will continue to write for local papers in the finest little city in the world.